aknsubbu/Design-and-Analysis-of-Algorithms-19Z402/README.md

 ## Divide and Conquer Algorithm
 Divide and Conquer Algorithm breaks a problem into subproblems that are similar to the original problem, recursively solves the subproblems.
+Each subproblem should deal with the same issue as the main problem.
 Each recursion of the algorithm makes the problem smaller until it reaches a base case.
 The algorithm is split into three parts :
 - Divide: This divides each problem into smaller problems allowing us to make the number of elements to be calcuated on smaller.
 - Conquer: This allows us to perform the required operation on the elements and solve the subproblems by addressing the base case.
 - Combine: This is where we recombine all the parts of the problem to find our final result.